sixcircuit/tux/README.md

 **Global Installation**

 You should be installing "globally" to your home directory without sudo:

-Run this command: ```npm config set prefix ~/.npm-packages``` Add this to your .bashrc or similar: ```export PATH=$HOME/.npm-packages/bin:$PATH```
+Run this command: ```npm config set prefix ~/.npm-packages```

+Add this to your .bashrc or similar: ```export PATH=$HOME/.npm-packages/bin:$PATH```

 this should do it but currently npm doesn't respect the prefix config.
-It'll be fixed shortly but versions > 1.4.10 and < 1.4.14 are broken. so you have to do this when you install global packages for now: ```npm install -g --prefix=$(npm config get prefix) <package>```
+It'll be fixed shortly, but versions > 1.4.10 and < 1.4.14 are broken.

+For now, when you install global packages run: ```npm install -g --prefix=$(npm config get prefix) <package>```

 **Use (it's really easy)**